FRC4564/Xbox/README.md

     joy.close()                   #Cleanup before exit

 Note:
-Running with sudo privileges to allow xboxdrv necessary control over USB devices.
+Run your code with sudo privileges to allow xboxdrv the necessary control over USB devices.
 If you want, you can provide your user account with the proper access, so you needn't use sudo.

 First, add your user to the root group.
 Here's how to do this for the user ‘pi’